Skip to content

 Learn more about YOLOv9

-YOLOv6-3.0 is an iteration of the YOLOv6 series developed by Meituan, a Chinese technology platform.
-Released in January 2023, it was designed with a strong focus on inference speed and efficiency for industrial deployment.
+YOLOv6-3.0 is the third iteration of the YOLOv6 series, developed by the vision team at Meituan.
+Released in early 2023, it was engineered with a primary focus on maximizing inference speed for industrial applications, particularly on GPU hardware.

 Authors: Chuyi Li, Lulu Li, Yifei Geng, et al.